 In March 1801 he raised his flag aboard the Polyphemus 64, Captain Richard Retalick, in the fleet sent to the Baltic under Admiral Hyde Parker, and he then shifted it with his captain to the Defiance 74 to serve as second-in-command to Vice-Admiral Nelson at the Battle of Copenhagen on 2 April.
 He too ignored Parker’s signal to withdraw from the battle, even though he had originally been opposed to Nelson’s plans, fearing that attacking stone walls would prove to be a losing game.
 During the action his flagship lost twenty-four men killed and fifty one wounded.
 Graves received the thanks of parliament and was created a Knight of the Bath for his conduct on the day, being knighted by Nelson on the quarterdeck of the St. George 90 in Kioge Bay on Sunday 14 June.
 After then taking to his bed in ill-health for some weeks he returned to Yarmouth in July before departing once more, this time to join Admiral Archibald Dickson off the Texel with his flag aboard the Monarch 74, Captains Thomas Peyton and Peter Puget.
 Following months of further ill-health he lowered his flag in January 1802 and returned to England.

 After the resumption of hostilities he went back to sea in November 1803 with his flag aboard the Foudroyant 80, Captain Peter Spicer.
 Initially adverse weather kept him within the confines of Plymouth and prevented him from joining the Channel fleet until February 1804, whereupon he assumed the command of the Inshore Squadron off Brest.
-Continuing in this vessel with his marital kinsman, Captain Christopher Nesham, he drove a small French squadron back into port in July, but on 11 January 1805, with Captain Peter Puget as his flag captain, he unfortunately let the Rochefort squadron out, although in his defence their flight was in such appalling weather that it caused the Foudroyant to be docked.
-In June he was detached from the Channel fleet with seven sail of the line to blockade Rochefort again, but was superseded shortly afterwards by Rear-Admiral Charles Stirling.
+He continued in this vessel with Captain Peter Puget as his flag captain from the spring of 1804 until he suffered an accident aboard in late October, whereupon Graves’ marital kinsman, Captain Christopher Nesham, took on the acting-captaincy until the following February.
+Graves’ squadron drove a small French force back into port in July, but on 11 January 1805 he unfortunately let the Rochefort squadron out, although in his defence their flight was in such appalling weather that it caused the Foudroyant to be docked.
+In June, by which time Captain Puget had been re-appointed his flag-captain in succession to Captain John Tremayne Rodd, he was detached from the Channel fleet with seven sail of the line to blockade Rochefort again, but was superseded shortly afterwards by Rear-Admiral Charles Stirling.
 He returned to the Channel fleet and lowered his flag towards the end of 1805.